Pakistan Aim To Finish ICC Womens T20 World Cup On A High Note - UrduPoint

 Pakistan Aim To Finish ICC Women's T20 World Cup On A High Note

-Pakistan will play their last Group-B match of the ICC Women's T20 World Cup against Thailand, tomorrow (Tuesday) at the Sydney Showground Stadium
+Pakistan will play their last Group-B match of the ICC Women's T20 World Cup against Thailand on Tuesday at the Showground Stadium, Sydney

-LAHORE, (APP - UrduPoint / Pakistan Point News - 2nd Mar, 2020 ) :Pakistan will play their last Group-B match of the ICC Women's T20 World Cup against Thailand, tomorrow (Tuesday) at the Sydney Showground Stadium.
+SYDNEY, (APP - UrduPoint / Pakistan Point News - 2nd Mar, 2020 ) :Pakistan will play their last Group-B match of the ICC Women's T20 World Cup against Thailand on Tuesday at the Showground Stadium, Sydney.

-England and South Africa have already booked the two semi-final spots from the group hence the Pakistan-Thailand match will have no bearing on the group's semi-finalists, said the information made available here on Monday by the Pakistan cricket board.
+England and South Africa have already booked the two semi-final spots from the group hence the Pakistan-Thailand match will have no bearing on the group's semi-finalists.

-Pakistan lost captain Bismah Maroof after the game against England, the left-handed top-order batter broke her thumb and was ruled out of the tournament.
-Javeria Khan who played her 100th T20I for Pakistan on Sunday (against South Africa) will lead the team against Thailand after also doing the captaincy duty on Sunday.
+Pakistan lost captain, Bismah Maroof after the game against England, the left-handed top-order batter broke her thumb and was ruled out of the tournament.
+Javeria Khan who played her 100th T20I for Pakistan on Sunday (against South Africa) will lead the team against Thailand after also doing the captaincy duty on Sunday, last.

-Despite losing out on semi-final berths, Pakistan are keen on leaving the tournament on a high.

 Javeria with 82 runs at 27.33 and 106.49 strike-rate is Pakistan's leading run scorer going into the Thailand game.
 All-rounder Aliya Riaz who has provided fireworks in the lower-order has an 80-run tally with only a single dismissal.
 She has maintained a healthy 123.07 strike-rate.